Projected Subgradient Ascent for Convex Maximization: Introduction

 Here we show that \emph{one} orthogonal projection suffices to obtain an approximate solution to a linear optimization problem.
 More generally, the approach can be viewed as a single step of projected gradient ascent using a large step size.

-Let $P_S(x)$ denote the unique point in $S$ closest to $x$.
+Let $P_S(x)$ denote the unique point in $S$ closest to $x$, i.e., the orthogonal projection.
 We show that $P_S(x_0 + \eta c)$ converges to the unique optimal solution of \eqref{eq:optimization} closest to $x_0$ as $\eta \to \infty$ (Theorem~\ref{thm:x+eta c converges}).
-We also give tight bounds on the quality of the solution obtained using finite $\eta$ (Lemma~\ref{lemma:bounds}).
+We also give tight bounds on the objective value of the solution obtained using finite $\eta$ (Lemma~\ref{lemma:bounds}).

 Beyond linear objectives, we investigate the use of projected subgradient ascent for maximizing convex functions.
 In the convex minimization setting, projected subgradient descent requires vanishing step sizes.
 In contrast, we show that for convex maximization, projected subgradient ascent converges to a first-order stationary point when using arbitrarily large step sizes (Theorem~\ref{thm:pga-first-order-stationarity}).
-This result holds in infinite-dimensional spaces, and it does not require differentiability, Lipschitz continuity of the gradient, or the Kurdyka-Łojasiewicz property (see, e.g. \cite{attouch-bolte-svaiter}).
+This result holds for continuous convex functions in infinite-dimensional Hilbert spaces.
+Previous work on nonconvex minimization in finite-dimensional spaces (e.g., \cite{attouch-bolte-svaiter}) typically rely on differentiability, Lipschitz continuity of the gradient, and the Kurdyka-Łojasiewicz inequality to ensure convergence.
+Our analysis removes these structural requirements by leveraging convexity of the function being maximized.

 In practice, the large step size regime of projected subgradient ascent may lead to faster convergence and yield meaningful behavior.
-In the limit, projected subgradient ascent is equivalent to the conditional gradient method with unit step size (Section~\ref{sec:CG-PGA-ILO}).
+In the limit as the step size goes to infinity, projected subgradient ascent leads to the conditional gradient method with unit step size (Section~\ref{sec:CG-PGA-ILO}).
 This limit also generalizes the iterated linear optimization paradigm introduced in~\cite{felzenszwalb}.

-The idea of using a single projection for linear optimization was previously considered in \cite{mangasarian} in the context of linear programming.
-It was also considered recently, and independently of our work, in \cite{woodstock}.
-Compared to \cite{woodstock}, the bounds shown here are tighter, and we prove convergence to a unique optimum solution besides proving convergence of the objective value.
+The idea of using a single projection for linear optimization was previously considered in \cite{mangasarian} in the context of linear programming where $S$ is a polytope.
+The same procedure was rediscovered in \cite{nurminski} under the assumption of strict complementarity, and subsequently extended to infinite-dimensional convex problems satisfying a sharpness property in \cite{bui}.
+Here we consider general convex sets that may have smooth boundaries.
+Such sets arise in a variety of settings including in semidefinite programming.
+The idea of using a single projection for linear optimization was also considered recently, and independently of our work, in \cite{woodstock}.
+Compared to \cite{woodstock}, the bounds we derive in Section~\ref{sec:reformulation} are tighter, and we prove convergence to a unique optimum solution besides proving convergence of the objective value as was done in \cite{woodstock}.

 The reduction of linear optimization to orthogonal projection (Section~\ref{sec:reformulation}) can be used both to understand the relative complexity of the two operations and to derive new algorithms for linear optimization using existing algorithms for projection.